Striking conciliatory note, Turkey's Erdogan urges new government quickly

 "Everyone should put aside their egos and form a government as soon as possible," Erdogan said in a speech to students at the Ankara chamber of commerce.

-"This is our biggest responsibility towards our 78 million people.
+"This is our biggest responsibility toward our 78 million people.
 No politician has the right to say 'I', we have to say 'We'," he said.

-The lira TRYTOM=D3, which has been hit hard by political uncertainty since the start of the year, firmed on what markets took as a more conciliatory tone after weeks of combative campaign rhetoric in the run-up to the election.
+The lira, which has been hit hard by political uncertainty since the start of the year, firmed on what markets took as a more conciliatory tone after weeks of combative campaign rhetoric in the run-up to the election.

 Any instability will be watched with concern by NATO allies that value Turkey as a buffer against an increasingly unstable Middle East.
 Islamic State militants stand at its borders and there are fears violence in the mainly Kurdish southeast could reignite if peace talks are hindered by coalition wrangling.